krickwix/pnda-bm-deploy/deploy.md

 # bare-metal pnda
 ## principles
-The PNDA bare-metal deployment technics is close to the OpenStack deployment’s one.
+The PNDA bare-metal deployment technics is close to the OpenStack deployment one.
 To deploy PNDA on top of bare-metal nodes, OpenStack platform services are used.
 The two main services involved in this process are ironic and heat.
 By default, bare-metal nodes on top of which PNDA is to be deployed shall implement an IPMI interface for power management and shall be able to boot using PXE to boot and deploy an operating system.
 By default we will make use of the pxe_ipmitool ironic driver which is generic enough to manage power management and pxe boot on a vast majority of servers.
 The high level deployment steps are (assuming the deployment environment is available and the hardware has been set-up, including its networks):